Senior Director of Jewish Learning

 How to Apply

-Please email cover letter and resume to: email@example.com.
-Please write “Sr. Director of Jewish Learning_firstname_lastname” in the subject line.
+Email cover letter and resume to: firstname.lastname@example.org.
+Please write “Sr. Director of Jewish Learning” with your first and last name in the subject line.

 Moishe House is a dynamic organization that recognizes and supports individuals from a broad range of experiences and backgrounds.
 We are proud to be an equal opportunity employer.
 All qualified applicants will be considered for employment without regard to race, color, religious creed, sex, national origin, ancestry, citizenship status, pregnancy, childbirth, physical disability, mental and/or intellectual disability, age, military status or status as a Vietnam-era or special disabled veteran, marital status, registered domestic partner or civil union status, familial status, gender (including sex stereotyping and gender identity or expression), medical condition (including, but not limited to, cancer related or HIV/AIDS related), genetic information, or sexual orientation.